Rillieux/Contacts/README.md

 - :scroll: Category

 Each `contact` will have the following properties: `firstName`, `lastName`, and `birthdate`.
 These properties will be reflected in compueted properties to show how to avoid handling optionals in SwiftUI view structs.
-In addition, each contact can be assigned to one category or to none, allowing an example of `.none` employing a `Picker` in a form view, as explained in Standford University's course CS193p, lectures 11 and 12.
+In addition, each contact can be assigned to one category or to none, allowing an example of `.none` employing a `Picker` in a form view, as explained in Standford University's course CS193p, lectures 11 and 12, found here: https://cs193p.sites.stanford.edu/.

 A contact may also have one or more contactImages which will make use of the `PhotoSelectAndCrop` project found here: https://github.com/Rillieux/PhotoSelectAndCrop.
 The ContactImage entity will show how to use CoreData's "external storage" for large BLOB data.

 Each `category` will have a `name`, `color` and `sortOrder`.
 Color will show how to use the `ColorPicker` and save a color using a `ColorToHex` function.
 SortORder wil be used to allow the user to rearrange items in a list when in `EditMode` saving them in an order that may not be as straightforward as alphabetically or chronologically.